Jožin z bažin

-Jožin z bažin is a song written by Czech musician and comedian Ivan Mládek and recorded by his group, Banjo Band, in 1977.
+Jožin z bažin is a song written by Czech musician and comedian Ivan Mládek and recorded by his group, Banjo Band, for their 1977 album, Nashledanou!
 It is considered the band's best-known song, both at home and internationally.

-In January 2008, it became popular in Poland, winning several radio hit lists, and the band recorded a Polish version on their album Jozin z bazin w Polsce, released the same year.
+In January 2008, the clip of the song unexpectedly became popular in Poland, winning several radio hit lists, and the band recorded a Polish version on their album Jozin z bazin w Polsce, released the same year.
 It was also popular in Hungary, Austria, and Russia.

 Story

-The song is a parody on medieval tales, where a brave knight rescues a remote kingdom terrorized by a horrible monster, marries the princess, and receives half the kingdom as a reward.
-A man driving through the Czech region of Moravia in a Škoda 100 finds a village terrorized by a monster named Jožin z bažin (Joey from the swamps), who eats mainly tourists from Prague.
-The chairman of the local collective farm promises half of the farm, together with his daughter's hand in marriage, if the man defeats the monster.
-The man asks for a cropduster plane, the only known weapon against the monster.
-He catches Jožin and then decides to just sell him to a zoo.
+The song is a parody of medieval tales, where a brave knight rescues a kingdom terrorized by a monster and as a reward marries the princess, with half the kingdom in dowry.

+A man driving a Škoda 100 takes a shortcut through the Czech region of Moravia, which is being terrorized by a monster named Jožin z bažin (Joey from the swamps), who mainly eats people from Prague.
+In a village on the road to Vizovice, the chairman of the local agricultural cooperative promises half of the farm, together with his daughter's hand in marriage, to whoever defeats Jožin.
+The man asks for a cropduster plane to spray the monster with pesticide, catches Jožin, and sells him to a zoo.